VPN | TunnelBear |

 TunnelBear does not work with routers

-Nearly every VPN we have reviewed here on Restore Privacy supports routers.
+Nearly every VPN we have reviewed here on CyberInsider supports routers.
 While some offer a dedicated router app (discussed in the ExpressVPN review), most others support various router firmware with OpenVPN configuration files.
 And this is easy to do if you simply make the OpenVPN configuration files available to your users and guide them through the installation steps.

 TunnelBear, however, does not do this.
 Instead, they say,